gogo/protobuf/extensions.md

   * <a href="https://github.com/gogo/protobuf/issues/132">Defining a customtype as a fake proto message is broken.</a>
   * <a href="https://github.com/gogo/protobuf/issues/147">proto.Clone is broken.</a>
   * <a href="https://github.com/gogo/protobuf/issues/125">Using a proto message as a customtype is not allowed.</a>
+  * <a href="https://github.com/gogo/protobuf/issues/200">cusomtype of type map can not UnmarshalText</a>
+  * <a href="https://github.com/gogo/protobuf/issues/201">customtype of type struct cannot jsonpb unmarshal</a>

 # Goprotobuf Compatibility